United Bank for Africa Uganda Limited: History

 UBA Uganda commenced operations in May 2008, starting with the opening of the main branch on the Kampala-Jinja Highway in Kampala.
 The Nigeria-based parent company, United Bank for Africa, started operations in Uganda with a capital base of US$12 million.
 It was a greenfield start-up.

 Within the first six months, the bank established four branches within Kampala and its suburbs.
 During the following six months, UBA Uganda Limited added two upcountry branches, one in Jinja, about 80 km east of Kampala, and the other in Mbale, a city located about 225 km, by road, north-east of the capital.

 Ownership

-UBA Bank Uganda is a subsidiary of the United Bank for Africa, headquartered in Lagos, Nigeria and with a presence in twenty African countries and the United Kingdom, France, and the United States.
-The table below illustrates the shareholding in the stock of UBA Bank Uganda, as of December 2019.
+UBA Bank Uganda is a subsidiary of the United Bank for Africa, headquartered in Lagos, Nigeria and with a presence in twenty African countries, the United Kingdom, France, and the United States.
+The table below illustrates the shareholding in the stock of UBA Bank Uganda, as of December 2023.